Moscow on the Hudson: Production

-According to director Mazursky, the idea for the film came from Mazursky's grandfather, who emigrated from Ukraine, then part of the Russian Empire, nearly 80 years before.
+According to film director Paul Mazursky, the idea for the film came from Mazursky's grandfather, who emigrated from Ukraine, then part of the Russian Empire, nearly 80 years before.
 When developing the script, the director contacted the Russian immigrant community in New York City and made his first trip to the Soviet Union.

 "Most Russians", noted the director at the time, "are just trying to survive.
 Yet, all Russians who leave their country leave behind something they treasure and love.
 It's a terrible conflict for them, so the act of bravery is overwhelming."

-After considering many locations for the Moscow portion of the film, Mazursky settled on Munich, based on the flexibility that Bavaria Studios offered him, with full control over an authentic "Eastern European street".
+After considering many locations for the Moscow portion of the film, Mazursky settled on Munich, Germany, based on the flexibility that Bavaria Studios offered him, with full control over an authentic "Eastern European street".

-Williams learned Russian for the film in a crash course, and he also learned to play the saxophone.
+Robin Williams learned to speak some of the Russian language for the film in a crash course, and he also learned to play the saxophone.

 Lawsuit

 The poster, depicting a bird's eye view of New York, with Moscow and the Soviet Union beyond, prompted a lawsuit by artist Saul Steinberg.
-Steinberg alleged that the movie poster infringed his copyright in a magazine cover, View of the World from 9th Avenue, he had created for a 1976 issue of The New Yorker.
+Steinberg alleged that the movie poster infringed his copyright image, View of the World from 9th Avenue, he had created for the cover of a 1976 issue of The New Yorker.
 The district court agreed, and awarded summary judgment to Steinberg in Steinberg v.
 Columbia Pictures Industries, Inc., 663 F. Supp.
 706 (S.D.N.Y.
 1987).

 Reception

 The film was moderately successful at the box office, bringing in $25 million in ticket sales.

 On Metacritic, it has a score of 67%, based on 11 reviews.

-Vincent Canby of The New York Times said that the film "isn't ill conceived; rather, it seems unfinished, not yet thought through", with Canby opining that the scene of Vladimir's defection inside of Bloomingdale's to be the film's funniest; a "tumultuous sequence, in which prissy floorwalkers, members of the Soviet secret police, the store's public-relations personnel, New York City policemen and Federal Bureau of Investigation agents all are working at cross purposes".
+Vincent Canby of The New York Times said that the film "isn't ill conceived; rather, it seems unfinished, not yet thought through."
+Canby considered the scene of Vladimir's defection inside of Bloomingdale's to be the film's funniest; a "tumultuous sequence, in which prissy floorwalkers, members of the Soviet secret police, the store's public-relations personnel, New York City policemen and Federal Bureau of Investigation agents all are working at cross purposes".

-Pauline Kael of The New Yorker wrote that it was "a wonderful comedy about a tragedy", and that as "imaginative and mellow, this movie displays Mazursky's distinctive funky lyricism at its best", although "the film's comic rhythm (though not its mood) falters in the last third".
+Pauline Kael of The New Yorker wrote that Moscow on the Hudson was "a wonderful comedy about a tragedy", and that the movie is "imaginative and mellow," it "displays Mazursky's distinctive funky lyricism at its best", although "the film's comic rhythm (though not its mood) falters in the last third".

+For his role as Vladimir Ivanov, Robin Williams was nominated for a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy at the 1985 42nd Golden Globes Awards.